gradientspace/frame3SharpSampleApp/README.md

 You can also select primitives in the scene and move them using the 3D manipulator gizmo.
 Undo/Redo is supported with Ctrl+Z.

 There are several scenes provided with different configurations.
 All of these scenes support mouse and gamepad input.
+Several support spatial input with the Oculus Touch or Vive Wands.
+For details on how to use those controllers, see the [Simplex Touch Manual](http://www.gradientspace.com/simplex-touch-controls).
+Vive usage is similar.
+Not everything is included, but you can Grab Objects using the trigger+shoulder buttons (separate object with each hand!)

 **AutoVRSampleScene** supports both Vive and Rift, and auto-configures for either using the [gsUnityVR](https://github.com/gradientspace/gsUnityVR) library.
 After the auto-configuration, the hand-tracked controllers can be used to interact with the scene.